halcwb/Bootstrap/README.md

 # Bootstrap
 A scaffolding setup to bootstrap a `.net` project to get up and running.
+This project is heavily influence by [ProjectScaffold](https://github.com/fsprojects/ProjectScaffold).

 ## Build Status